 It is the most common type of joint found in the human body, and contains several structures which are not seen in fibrous or cartilaginous joints.

 In this article we shall look at the anatomy of a synovial joint – the joint capsule, neurovascular structures and clinical correlations.

 The three main features of a synovial joint are: (i) articular capsule, (ii) articular cartilage, (iii) synovial fluid.

 The articular capsule surrounds the joint and is continuous with the periosteum of articulating bones.

 - Fibrous layer (outer) – consists of white fibrous tissue, known the capsular ligament.
 It holds together the articulating bones and supports the underlying synovium.

 - Synovial layer (inner) – a highly vascularised layer of serous connective tissue.
 It absorbs and secretes synovial fluid, and is responsible for the mediation of nutrient exchange between blood and joint.
 Also known as the synovium.

-The articulating surfaces of a synovial joint (i.e. the surfaces that come into contact with each other as the joint moves) are covered by a thin layer of hyaline cartilage.
+The articulating surfaces of a synovial joint (i.e. the surfaces that directly contact each other as the bones move) are covered by a thin layer of hyaline cartilage.

-The articular cartilage has two main roles; (i) minimises friction upon joint movement, and (iii) absorbs shock.
+The articular cartilage has two main roles: (i) minimising friction upon joint movement, and (ii) absorbing shock.

 The synovial fluid is located within the joint cavity of a synovial joint.
 It has three primary functions: